PROFESSIONAL & ORGANIZATIONAL TRAINING

 Founder and Director

-Dr. Jenifer Talley is a clinical psychologist who specializes in the treatment of trauma and co-occurring substance misuse.
+Dr. Jenifer Talley is a psychologist who specializes in the treatment of trauma and co-occurring substance misuse.
 Working from an integrative harm reduction framework, Dr. Talley's approach is interactive and focuses on the development of practical skills to manage intense emotions, reduce self-judgment, and promote self-compassion.
 Mindfulness skills are integrated into an active exploration of the interrelationship between thoughts, feelings, physical sensations, and behaviors, along with their contribution to substance misuse and relationship issues.
 Dr. Talley is also interested in how yoga can be used to enhance the connection with the body and support the development of emotion management skills.
-She is the Assistant Director of the Concentration in Mental Health and Substance Abuse Counseling at the New School for Social Research where she participates in the training and supervision of graduate students in psychology.
-In addition, Dr. Talley was a Supervising Psychologist at the Women's Health Project of St. Luke's-Roosevelt Hospital for four years.
-Specialties: Mindfulness-based Cognitive Therapy; Emotion management skills; Trauma and grounding skills; PTSD, mood and anxiety disorders Email Jenifer: email@example.com Phone: 212-213-8905 x106
+Together with Dr. Tatarsky, she created the Harm Reduction Psychotherapy Certificate Program and participates in the training and supervision of clinicians and graduate students.
+She was previously the Assistant Director of the Concentration in Mental Health and Substance Abuse Counseling at the New School for Social Research.
+Specialties: Mindfulness-Based Cognitive Therapy; Emotion management skills; Trauma and PTSD; Mood and anxiety disorders Email Jenifer: firstname.lastname@example.org Phone: 212-213-8905 x106

 Licensed Social Worker

-Eddie Einbinder is an internationally recognized educator of harm reduction within drug use.
-His work in this field is presented through lectures, literature and film, and is targeted towards youth and young adults.
+Eddie Einbinder, LMSW, is an internationally recognized educator of harm reduction within drug use.
+His work in this field is presented through lectures, literature, and film, and is targeted towards youth and young adults.
 He started his formal research in drug use and associated risky behaviors while obtaining his B.A. in Psychology at Lehigh University.
-This research was the basis of his book, How To Have Fun And Not Die, which won the grand prize at the 2008 New York Book Festival.
-This event was the catalyst for a lecture tour that found him at over 100 universities and high schools over the following two years.
-In order to reach a larger audience and greater level of detail, Einbinder directed a drug education documentary film series, called Play Safe.
-Each episode observes individuals using their drug of choice and utilizing harm reduction tactics to teach safest practice.
-Play Safe debuted at the Harm Reduction International conference in Vilnius, Lithuania in 2013.
-The film continues to screen at institutions around the globe, and is partially made available online.
-Einbinder continued his education in mental health focusing on clinical work with substance users and their families at New York University's Masters in Social Work program.
-He has worked as a Substance Abuse Therapist in group and individual settings with young adults who use drugs, many with co-ocurring psychiatric disorders and criminal records.
-Acceptance and understanding of meaning and purpose behind one's drug use, and working with patients to identify and succeed with realistic strategies towards achieving their goals, is integral to his work.
-This is his focus at The Center For Optimal Living.
-He is continuing his training in the Harm Reduction Psychotherapy Certification program at The New School, taught by Dr. Jen Talley and Dr. Andrew Tatarsky.
-Specialities: Harm Reduction and Drug Education based Group Work.
-Young Adults with Substance Use Disorders.
+He later obtained his Master's Degree in Social Work at New York University, with a focus on clinical work with substance users and their families.
+He has worked as a Harm Reduction Psychotherapist in group, individual and outside the office settings with young adults who use drugs, many with co-occurring psychiatric disorders and criminal records.
+He also works with individual adults of all ages with problematic relationships with drugs.
+Acceptance and understanding of the meaning and purpose behind one's drug use, and working with patients to identify and succeed with realistic strategies towards achieving their goals, is integral to his work at The Center For Optimal Living.
+Specialities: Harm Reduction and Drug Education-based Group Work.
+Engaging with Young Adults with Substance Use Disorders.
 Family dynamics of people with Substance Use Disorders.
 Mental illness and Criminal behavior.
 Motivational Interviewing.
+Cognitive Behavioral Therapy.
 Email Eddie: email@example.com Phone: 212-213-8905 x108